openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 Hana Connector\'s Limitations
 -----------------------------

-For the differences between hana datatype and openLooKeng datatype, there are some limitations when preject the hana data type to the openLooKeng datatype.
+For the differences between hana datatype and openLooKeng datatype, there are some limitations when project the hana data type to the openLooKeng datatype.

 ### Hana\'s Smalldecimal Data type